baidu-research/NCRF/README.md

     return logits
 ```
 The [CRF module](/wsi/model/layers.py) only has one trainable parameter [W](/wsi/model/layers.py#L13) for pairwise potential between patches.
-You can plot the W from the ckpt file of a trained CRF model by
+You can plot the W from the ckpt file (see next section) of a trained CRF model by
 ```
 python NCRF/wsi/bin/plot_W.py /PATH_TO_MODEL/best.ckpt
 ```